Where to Go on Safari in Africa and When

 We hear Namibia has had huge increases in tourism numbers.
 How does that affect travel there?

 Tourism numbers are up by 40%, so booking well in advance is vital.
-Added to this influx of visitors, Namibia’s infrastructure has not kept up; meaning that in certain places, there is just not enough accommodation!
+Added to this influx of visitors, Namibia’s infrastructure has not kept up, meaning that in certain places, there is just not enough accommodation!
 Staying inside Etosha, for example, is problematic.
-Many companies have to stay outside and do day tours into the park, due to this limited accommodation availability.
+Many companies have to stay outside and do day tours into the park, due to the limited accommodation availability.

 Road infrastructure has been affected too, making detours par for the course, so travellers may need to be flexible in terms of their itineraries.